 A strong advocacy program is built on relationships with those individuals who make and enforce laws impacting our industry.
 State Capitol Day 2017 is a time for your local association to participate with other BOMA local associations around the country in reaching out to state legislators and state government officials.

 BOMA associations play a critical role in developing relationships with state government officials.
 Please remember that it is not necessary to host a major event, such as a legislative reception, to participate.
 Inviting a state public official to speak at a monthly meeting is another effective way to reach out - and it counts as a State Capitol Day event.

 Members can access the State Capitol Day toolkit and find information and tips that will help organize your event.
-If you need more information or assistance please contact Scott Morris, BOMA International’s Director of State and Local Affairs, at email@example.com.
+If you need more information or assistance please contact John Bryant, BOMA International’s Vice President of Advocacy, Codes and Standards, at email@example.com.